yuan2li/yuan2li.github.io/_pages/about.md

 # Contact

 Our group is looking for self-motivated interns to work with.
-If you are interested, please drop me an email.
+If you are interested, please drop me an email: ly.liyuan@zju.edu.cn.